Suraj-tiwari-github/react-course-v3_Notes/03-advanced-react/TUTORIAL.md

 Vanilla JS (Optional)
 The ! operator is a logical operator in JavaScript that negates a boolean value.
 It is equivalent to the not operator in other programming languages.
+It reverse the result, if suppose the value is true, By using Not Oeprator it will reverse True to False.

 For example: